freee/likhait-technical-test/README.md

 ## 6. Submission Instructions

-Once you have completed the assessment, please reply to this email (careers@likhait.com) with the direct links to your Pull Requests using the format below:
+Once you have completed the assessment, please reply to the invitation email with the direct links to your Pull Requests using the format below:

 ```
 TASK 1: [Link to Feature PR]
 TASK 2: [Link to Bug Fix PR]
 BONUS/CRITIQUE: [Link to Optional/Refactoring PR]
+** add any other PRs as needed **
 ```

+NOTE: Please don't embed the PR url with the PR title.
+The following will suffice: `PR Title: https://github.com/{your-github-id}/likhait-technical-test/pull/{pull-request-number}`

 Good luck, and we look forward to reviewing your code.